snicklepickles/PHY2032/Adrenal Gland Disorders.md

 - Due to loss of adrenocortical function (primary)
 	- Normally caused by *autoimmune* disease
 	- *All* zones of the adrenal cortex are affected
-- Aldosterone levels also decrease → *hypotension*
+		- Aldosterone levels decrease → *hypotension*
 - Treatment:
 	- Daily oral administration of glucocorticoids & mineralocorticoids
 ## Cushing’s Syndrome